 - Option to work directly with a designer

 - Premium service available for agencies

-99designs can be a bit pricey compared to the other services on this list, but it offers excellent value for your money.
-You can run a contest for just about any design work you need, from logos to product packaging to book covers.
+99designs can be a bit pricey compared to the other services on this list, but it offers excellent value for your money, especially if you have some long-term design work you need done.
+You can run a contest for just about any design project, from logos to product packaging to book covers.

 For an extra fee, you can run a private design contest, so your competitors can’t see what you’re up to.
 Agencies can sign up for 99designs Pro, which includes expedited service and a dedicated account manager.